alexkcal/mac/presentation-mode/README.md

 automatic disable will still run even if the computer goes offline.

 Add Payload Scripts: Add presentation-mode-disable.sh

-Add Payload Maintenance: Check box for Update Inventory

-- Note: The script will run recon once to update the EA and smart groups.
-This recon will run at the end to

-update smart groups and config profiles in case they do not get processed in the first recon

 Optional: Remove Payload Restart Options if you would like